 - dumbbells allow a more natural motion, typically allowing for a greater range of motion, and therefore better muscle activation and a better, fuller, more 3D-look, to the muscles.
 In one study, doing the dumbbell shoulder press was better than the barbell overhead press for hitting the shoulders.

-- they’re small and easy to tuck away in a closet.
+- they’re small, take little space, and are easy to tuck away in a closet.

 - you won’t need a spotter or a rack/squat stand to be safe.
 For example, you can do a set of heavy dumbbell bench press right to failure and not worry about being pinned down.
 (There is a risk that dumping the weight could always hit your toes though.)